raphaellueckl/inschpektor/readme.md

 - Improve fetchneighbors algorithm (introcude promises)
 - Improve database queries
 - Create DB trigger for a limited amount of inserts into neighbors
+- Create a node app and list it on NPM
+- Permanently add neighbor (by writing to iri file)